discus-sions/TownOfHost-TheOtherRoles/README.md

 Team : Impostors<br>
 Basis : Shapeshifter<br>

-When a warlock presses kill, the target is cursed. <br>
+When a warlock uses the kill button, the target will be cursed. <br>
 The next time the warlock shifts, the cursed player will kill the nearest person.<br>
 If you shapeshift as Warlock, you can make a regular kill. <br>
-Beware, if you or another impostor are the nearest to the player you have cursed when you shift you will be killed.<br>
+Be careful, if you or another impostor are the nearest to the player you have cursed when you shift, you will be killed.<br>

 ### Witch